nicksavarese/allora-ios/README.md

 For example, if the input field text is:

-    Write a nice but detailed reply with the solution
+    Write a nice and detailed reply with the solution

 and the clipboard text is: